fervidus/artifactory/README.markdown

 This can be changed if Artifactory needs to install a differently named package.
 Possibly needed if na organization creates their own Artifactory package.

-##### `package_name`
+##### `jdbc_driver_url`

-Sets the package name to install.
-Defaults to 'jfrog-artifactory-oss'.
+Sets the location for the jdbc driver.
+Uses the wget module to retrieve the driver.

-This can be changed if Artifactory needs to install a differently named package.
-Possibly needed if na organization creates their own Artifactory package.
+This is required if using a new data source.

 ##### `db_type`